The Growth Series

 How a mortgage broker can help

 A broker can play a crucial part in the self-employed mortgage application process.
-They’ll know which lenders are most willing to lend, which lenders accept fewer than two years of accounts, and which lenders offer the best rates.
+They’ll know which lenders are most willing to lend, which lenders accept fewer than two years of evidence, and which lenders offer the best rates.

 A broker can place themselves in an advisory position, ensuring applicants tick the right boxes and manage their income in a way that more easily secures a mortgage.
 There are a few rules of thumb that applicants need to bear in mind: